See Global Security Settings.

-Setting up single sign on to Open Dental means users will be automatically logged-in to Open Dental using an associated Windows domain user.
-Each time the user is logged-in automatically, there will be a log in the audit trail.
-Single sign on is useful for large enterprise offices.
+Domain Login is more commonly referred to as single sign-on.
+Setting up single sign-on will allow users to automatically log into Open Dental using their associated Windows domain user.
+Each time the user is logged on automatically, there will be an entry in the audit trail.
+This feature is useful for large enterprise offices.

 - Your network must be on an Active Directory domain controller.

 - If the Admin user has a blank password in Open Dental, the associated domain user login will be ignored and the Admin will be logged in.